fredneedsausername/ServerPhone/README.md

 The client is able to:
 - to connect to the server specifying its ip address and port, with a functionality to save those info for later reuse, and change them to a different one.
 - access the console if it is an admin, otherwise a specific menu based on its authorization level.
 See [`fredver.clientserver.PermissionLevel`](ServerTelefono/src/fredver/clientserver/PermissionLevel.java) enum.
-- change or set up a new tls certificate of the server and get it. **TODO: FIGURE HOW THE HELL TO DO THIS**
+- change or set up a new tls certificate of the server and get it. **TODO: FIGURE HOW THE HELL TO DO THIS AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA**
 - based on its certification level:
   - navigate through the folders
   - get files and directories